SwiftExpat/FNC_JSON_Samples/Garage_Car_Collection/CompilerOptimization.md

 Source code for this article can be found on [GitHub](https://github.com/SwiftExpat/FNC_JSON_Samples).

 In the [previous blog](https://www.tmssoftware.com/site/blog.asp?post=1050) I created a VCL example on how to serialize a TObjectDictionary and TObjectList using FNC JSON.
-Here I will explain the code necessary to prevesnt the optimizer in WebCore.
+Here I will explain the code necessary to prevent the optimizer in WebCore.

-### Catch the Error
+# Catch the Error

 This error is caught from javascript: ***TypeError t.GetKeys is not a function***.
 To catch this error the exception block needs to handle the else condition as demonstrated here: